reeddunkle/Codjo/References/Optimizing.md

 `i` is going to start of at `0`, and then `k` will go through the loop.
 Then `i` will become `1`, and `k` will going through the loop, etc.

-So now it's `O(n-squared)`, which grows at a quadratic rate.
+This is `O(n²)`, which grows at a **quadratic** rate.

+To clear up some of this confusion, Leo said:
+> In absolute efficiency terms, _n/2_ iterations is preferable to _2n_, and the former should definitely be used over the latter.
+But in relative terms, they grow at more or less the same speed, which means that they are both preferable (at some point) over _n²_.

-There are common benchmarks for different types of algorithms, namely sorting and searching.
-I'll cover searching when we go over [Problem2](https://github.com/reeddunkle/Codjo/tree/master/Problem2_Sorted_Search), and we'll do sorting in the near future.
-You should be aware that [Bubble Sort is notoriously bad](https://youtu.be/k4RRi_ntQc8).
+There are common benchmarks for different types of algorithms.
+For example, searching through a sorted list can be performed in **logarithmic** time, `O(log(n))`.
+I'll cover this when we go over [Problem2](https://github.com/reeddunkle/Codjo/tree/master/Problem2_Sorted_Search).

+We'll do sorting algorithms in the near future.
+For now, you should be aware that [Bubble Sort is notoriously bad](https://youtu.be/k4RRi_ntQc8) at `O(n²)`, and that better algorithms achieve `O(n log(n))`.

-Another common complexity you'll hear is "constant", which is written as `O(1)`.
-This means no matter how the input changes, your function only has to do a set, constant number of operations.
+The last one I'm going to cover before talking about space complexity is **constant**, which is `O(1)`.
+This means no matter how the input changes, your function's performance is contant.

 Here's a short, pointless example using the same input as above, `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`: